 All in all, it was one of my favorite trips.
 If you are worried that you cannot travel alone, I’m here to dispel the notion that solo traveling is for the faint of heart.
 A fellow teacher at my school travels solo yearly.
 Even when I pitched the idea of going on a joint trip, she politely declined because she genuinely enjoys solo traveling.
 And like her, I’m already planning the next solo trip.

 Below are some valuable tips that helped when taking the plunge to travel solo.
 It does take quite a bit of planning on your end, but that is the exciting part.
 You are basically creating a trip catered towards your levels of adventures, budget, risks, and interests.
 Make sure to visit

 Packing with Ease & a Glass of Wine for ways to pack, whether it’s a carry-on bag, check-in bag, or a backpack.
 The prelude to an amazing trip does not have to be stressful.

 Not only can you book a place to stay in Spain for less than $50 a night, you can also book fun Airbnb Experiences with other people.
 On the app, you can see who’s attending, exchange messages with the host, and keep all your bookings organized.
 I did a tapas crawl every night, went on hiking trips, attended a cooking class, went sailing, and did a photo crawl.
 See, you can have fun solo traveling while meeting new people!
 Read the reviews before booking.

-Since it was more difficult finding an Airbnb in the heart of Barcelona, Booking.com was helpful in finding a competitive priced hotel in the Gothic area.
-In fact, it found the best hotel I’ve every stayed in Spain (breakfast included & they held my bags until the room was ready!)
+Since it was more difficult to find an Airbnb in the heart of Barcelona, Booking.com was helpful in finding a competitively priced hotel in the Gothic area.
+In fact, it found the best hotel I’ve ever stayed in Spain (breakfast included & they held my bags until the room was ready!)
 Read the reviews prior to booking any hotel and/or hostel.